-Join Dan Violet Sagmiller for an in-depth discussion in this video Map and viewport, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Map and viewport, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] We have the map displayed.…Now we need to see where on the map we are.…That's what the viewport is for.…To generate a script that tells us what we're looking at,…we could do complex math calculations with a frustum…or since the camera is a top-down perspective,…we could simply transform the cameras…to the xz-plane into the map's 2D xy-plane,…and adjust for the size difference.…I'm going with that option.…To create the script, in my scripts folder,…I'm gonna create a new folder called Hud.…

 In the Hud folder, I'll create a script called Map.…Now let's edit it.…I need a couple public variables.…To start out with, I need to know the…positioning and size of the viewport.…So I'm gonna say public RectTransform ViewPort…followed by public Transform…Corner1 and Corner2.…Corner1 and Corner2 are going to be positions,…game objects that we'll place that are empty…that show one corner of the terrain and the other.…